Bien Hoa–Vung Tau Expressway

-The Bien Hoa–Vung Tau Expressway (Đường cao tốc Biên Hòa–Vũng Tàu) (CT.28) is an expressway planned in the Southeast region of Vietnam.
-With a total length of 77.6 km, this expressway when completed is expected to connect Dong Nai with Ba Ria - Vung Tau..
+The Bien Hoa–Vung Tau Expressway (Đường cao tốc Biên Hòa–Vũng Tàu) (CT.28) is an under construction expressway in the Southeast region of Vietnam.
+With a total length of 77.6 km, this expressway when completed is expected to connect the south side of Đồng Nai province with Bà Rịa–Vũng Tàu province.
 The design speed is 100 km/h and the road will have 4 lanes.

 According to the project proposal investment report of the Transport Design Consultancy Corporation (TEDI), the expressway is 77.6 km long.
 Of which, the expressway section is 66 km long, the urban road part is about 2.8 km, and the part of scale II is about 8.8 km.
 Of these, the section Bien Hoa - Phu My (expressway) is 38 km long; section of Phu My - coastal road of Ho Chi Minh City.
 Vung Tau (expressway) is 28 km long; from the coastal road of the Vung Tau City to National Route 51C is 2.8 km long and the section connecting Phu My - National Road 51 (to Cai Mep - Thi Vai port) is 8.8 km long.